Contraceptive Gel

 Limitations:

-- You have to use a new applicator each and every time you have sex.
+• You must use a new applicator each and every time you have sex.

 Family PACT Coverage